-There are many things you can do with Profiles.
+There are many things you can do with Salesforce profiles.
 When you give users a profile you can customize what they see and can do in Salesforce.
 Profiles can be used for groups of users such as Admins, Sales Reps, Operations, etc. A profile can also be created and assigned to each user for even further customizations.

-Profiles allow you to define the following:
+Profiles in Salesforce allow you to define the following:

 - What custom Apps will be visible?